Middle school fundraising ideas

 The guessing game

-At your next event, fill a jar with candy and, for a small fee, invite people to guess how many pieces are in the jar.
+Fill a jar with candy at your next event and invite people to guess how many pieces are inside for a small donation.
 The closest guess wins all the candy!

-Use scan-to-donate to send guessers directly to your donation page for easy on-the-spot giving.
-Print the QR code onto a poster, or display it on a tablet or screen on your stand.
+Use scan-to-donate for quick, on-the-spot giving—just print the QR code on a poster or display it at your stand.

 Movie night